 Koganei Park | Photo by iStock.com/gyro

-This 200-acre park is the second largest in Tokyo, and during hanami season, you can tell: the spacious lawns are a favorite spot for blossom-viewing picnics.
+This 200-acre park is the second largest in Tokyo, and its spacious lawns are a favorite spot for blossom-viewing picnics.
 There are upwards of 1,700 cherry trees, with over 50 varieties, including Yoshino, Sato, and wild cherry trees.
 If you get tired of looking at sakura or need a break from the crowds, the Edo-Tokyo Open Air Architecture Museum is nearby.

 Cherry blossom day trips near Tokyo

-If you’re happy to head a little farther afield, these two day trips make for awesome springtime adventures.
+If you’re happy to head a little further afield, these day trips make for awesome springtime adventures.

 Free